navicore/nvim-reminders/README.md

 ```

 and when you are ready for a quickfix list of reminders run `:ReminderScan`.
 Hit
-<ENTER> on the reminder you want to address and to resolve it put a symbol
+<ENTER> on the reminder you want to address and to resolve it check the
-before the time - damage the parsing of it somehow. (looking for workflow
+check-box with an 'x', ie: [x] that was inserted into your reminder when you
+saved it.

-suggestions for something nicer).
+for example:

+This reminder: #reminder in 2 minutes: this is a test reminder!

+Becomes: #reminder 2024-09-14T04:34:31Z: [ ] this is a test reminder!

+Once you resolve it by checking the checkbox it becomes: #reminder 2024-09-14T04:34:31Z: [x] this is a test reminder!

 ### Customizing the Repository List